-You can develop your skills by taking further training in areas like heating, ventilation and air-conditioning, and renewable energy technologies like solar powered heating.
+You can develop your skills by taking further training in areas like heating, ventilation and air-conditioning, and renewable energy technologies like solar powered hot water and heat pumps.

 You can also join the Gas Safe Register or get certified with the Oil Firing Technical Association (OFTEC).
 These would show you're qualified to work on gas or oil-fired appliances.